-Marshall Islands creates virtual money to raise hard cash
+Marshall Islands creates its own virtual money to pay bills

 The Marshall Islands says the SOV will require users to identify themselves, thus avoiding the anonymity that has kept bitcoin and other cryptocurrencies from gaining support from governments.

-“This is a historic moment for our people, finally issuing and using our own currency, alongside the USD (U.S. dollar),” said President Hilda Heine in a statement.
+“This is a historic moment for our people, finally issuing and using our own currency, alongside the USD (U.S. dollar),” President Hilda Heine said in a statement.
 “It is another step of manifesting our national liberty.”

 The Marshall Islands is closely aligned with the U.S. under a Compact of Free Association and uses the dollar as its currency.
 Under the compact, the U.S. provides the Marshall Islands with about $70 million each year in assistance.
 The U.S. runs a military base on Kwajalein Atoll.